 - Can you tell us about a work-related conflict you had and how you resolved it?

-- Tell us about a time you made a poor decision at work.
+- Can you tell us about a time you made a poor decision at work?

 - What would your direct reports say about you?

 - What would you hope to accomplish in your first 30 days in this position?

 - Can you talk us through a sensitive situation with an uncooperative customer?

 - Have you ever found it difficult to determine whether to extend credit to a client?
 If so, what steps did you take to come to a decision?

 - What are the most rewarding and most challenging aspects of managing a team?